influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/index.md

     ![Data Explorer](/img/enterprise/data-explorer-chrono.png)

-If you're interested in working with InfluxEnterprise, visit [InfluxPortal](https://portal.influxdata.com/) to sign up, get a license key, and get started!
+If you're interested in working with InfluxDB Enterprise, visit [InfluxPortal](https://portal.influxdata.com/) to sign up, get a license key, and get started!